r0ry2/final_project-/README.md

 4. What is Docker Compose?

-Docker Compose is a tool that allows you to run multiple containers simultaneously using a single file called docker-compose.yaml.
+Docker Compose is a tool that allows you to run multiple containers in the same time  using a single file called docker-compose.yaml.
 Instead of running each database or service with lengthy commands, you write them all in a single YAML file(docker-compose.yaml):

 Benefit: I don't need to manually operate each database.
 Docker Compose = container management.